 - 1. Audava Sampurna: Arohana has 5 svaras and avarohana will be sampoorna having the seven svaras ex: Bilahari. - 2.
-Shadava Sampurna: Arohana has 6 svaras and avarohana will be sampurna Ex: Kamboji. - 3.
-Sampoorna Audava: Arohana has 7 svaras and avarohana5. ex: garudadhwani - 4.
-Sampurna shadava: Arohana has 7 svaras and avarohana 6 svaras ex: Bhairavi. - 5.
+Shadava Sampurna: Arohana has 6 svaras and avarohana will be sampurna ex: Kamboji. - 3.
+Sampoorna Audava: Arohana has 7 svaras and avarohana has 5 svaras. ex: garudadhwani - 4.
+Sampurna shadava: Arohana has 7 svaras and avarohana has 6 svaras ex: Bhairavi. - 5.
 Audava Audava: Both Aarohana and avarohana will be having 5 svaras each.
 Ex: are hindolam, Mohanam, Hamsadhwani, Madhyamavathi, Suddhasaveri.
 Etc. - 6.
 Shadava-Shadava: Both arohana and avarohana will be having 6 svaras each ex: Sriranjani, Hamsanandi, Mandari etc. - 7.
 Shadava -audava: Arohana has 6 svaras and avarohana5. ex: Natakuranji. - 8.
 Audava-Shadava: Arohana 5 svaras and avarohana 6. ex: Malahari

 The difference combinations of varja svaras can lead to different janya ragas.
-The sampoorna shadava variety gives rise to 6 ragas, shadava sampoorna 6 ragas, audava sampoorna 15, sampoorna audava15, shadava shadava 36, audava shadava 90, shadava audava 90 and audava 225.
+The sampoorna shadava variety gives rise to 6 ragas, shadava Sampoorna-6 ragas, audava Sampoorna-15, sampoorna audava-15, shadava shadava-36, audava shadava-90, shadava audava-90 and audava-225.
 Thus the total varja ragas will be 6+6+15=15+36+90+225=483.
 Each mela of the 72 melas give rise to 483 ragas.
 Thus 72 melas cangive rise to 483x72=34,776 ragas.
 Among these some of the will be repetitions.

-1.2.2 VAKRA RAGAS:
+VAKRA RAGAS:

-Vakra ragas are those in which the svaeas in arohana and avarohana deviate from its ascending / discending order and takes a zigzag pattern or vakrata.
-Vakra ragas are of three main categories, karma arohana vakra, avarohana, in which avarohana alone will be vakra; vakra arohana karma sampurana in which arohana will be vakra and Ubhaya vakra in which both arohana and avarohana will be vakra.
+Vakra ragas are those in which the svaras in arohana and avarohana deviate from its ascending / descending order and takes a zigzag pattern or vakrata.
+Vakra ragas are of three main categories, karma arohana vakra avarohana, in which avarohana alone will be vakra; vakra arohana karma avarohana in which arohana will be vakra and Ubhaya vakra in which both arohana and avarohana will be vakra.

 Vakra ragas are classified into 9 heads based on the nature and number of svaras present in the raga.
 This classification is termed as vakra varjya raga classification.
-They mainly admit of vakra shadava and vakra audava varieties and are as follows.
+They mainly admit of vakra shadaya and vakra audaya varieties and are as follows.